Skip to main content

 Cruise Ship Injury Claims

-Most cruise ship passengers enjoy their excursion without incident, other than perhaps a touch of sea sickness or a hangover.
-But accidents do occur, sometimes as a result of the cruise ship operator’s negligence.
-The process of filing a lawsuit for a cruise ship injury is dictated by a combination of maritime law, federal regulations, and contractual agreements printed on the back of each ticket.
+Most cruise ship passengers enjoy trips to places like Fort Lauderdale or Miami, Florida, without incident.
+Other than sea sickness or a hangover in Hawaii or Alaska, things go well on most major cruise lines.
+But accidents do occur—sometimes, as a result of the cruise ship operator's negligence.
+The process of filing a lawsuit for a cruise ship injury is dictated by a combination of:

 Slip and Fall Accidents

-There are plenty of opportunities for passengers to suffer slip and fall injuries-- most cruise ships have pools, restaurants, venues for dancing, and sometimes slippery decks.
-Taking pictures of the conditions that led to the injury, as well as photographs of the injury itself (if applicable) can go a long way.
-Additionally, document whether or not there was adequate warning of the slippery condition.
+There are plenty of opportunities for passengers to suffer slip and fall injuries.
+Most cruise ships have pools, restaurants, venues for dancing, and sometimes slippery decks.
+Taking pictures of the conditions that led to the injury helps.
+For example, a rusted or slippery gangway might be powerful photographic evidence that the ship violated its duty of care.
+Photographs of the injury itself (if applicable) can go a long way, too.
+Additionally, you should document whether the cruise ship company gave adequate warning of a slippery or dangerous condition.

 Food Poisoning

-A single batch of tainted food can spread quickly on a cruise ship, including norovirus (commonly called “stomach flu”), due to the close proximity of passengers.
-The terms and limitations printed on the ticket sometimes allow for refunds in the case of food poisoning, but an attorney will be able to review your case for a potential negligence lawsuit.
+A single batch of tainted food can spread and cause cruise ship liability.
+For example, norovirus (commonly called “stomach flu") can spread due to the close proximity of passengers.
+The terms and limitations printed on a passenger ticket sometimes allow for refunds in the case of food poisoning.
+But an accident attorney may be able to review your case for a potential negligence lawsuit.

 Missing Persons

-At least 41 cruise ship passengers were reported missing in 2011 and 2012 (combined), according to the Cruise Victims Association, a watchdog group.
+According to the Cruise Victims Association, many cruise ship passengers have been reported missing over the years.
 The Cruise Vessel Security and Safety Act was signed into law in 2011, requiring ships to report all disappearances and crimes involving U.S. citizens to the Coast Guard and FBI.
-Missing persons may be declared dead after an unsuccessful search and rescue attempt or after a certain number of years has passed.
+Missing persons may be declared dead after an unsuccessful search and rescue attempt or after a certain number of years have passed.

 Wrongful Death

-Personal injury law allows surviving family members to pursue lawsuits on the basis of wrongful death when courts find the cruise ship operator negligent.
-Cruise ship deaths may be a result of suicide, accidental drowning, or foul play by another passenger, in addition to operator negligence.
+Personal injury law allows surviving family members to pursue lawsuits on the basis of wrongful death.
+This may happen when courts find the cruise ship operator negligent.
+Cruise ship deaths may be a result of suicide, accidental drowning, or foul play by another passenger.
+There may also be operator negligence.
 Any wrongful death case will rest heavily on the evidence.

 Sexual Assault and Rape

-Although maritime law holds cruise ship operators liable for intentional criminal acts of employees against passengers or other employees, sexual assault and other crimes were difficult to investigate prior to the passage of the Cruise Vessel Security and Safety Act.
+Maritime law holds cruise ship operators liable for intentional criminal acts of employees against passengers or other employees.
+However, sexual assault and other crimes were difficult to investigate prior to the passage of the Cruise Vessel Security and Safety Act.
 Victims of rape or other forms of sexual assault should immediately notify ship authorities, who are required to report all such incidents.

-Get an Attorney's Help with a Cruise Ship Injury Claim
+Get an Injury Lawyer's Help With a Cruise Ship Injury Claim

-If you have suffered a cruise ship injury, be sure to document the incident and report it to ship authorities as soon as possible.
-You'll also want to learn more about your rights when you get back to port.
-Contact a personal injury attorney to discuss what happened and learn more about your legal rights.
+If you or a loved one have suffered a cruise ship injury, be sure to document the incident.
+Injured passengers should report accidents to ship authorities as soon as possible.
+You'll also want to learn more about your rights from a cruise ship lawyer when you get back to port.
+Contact a personal injury attorney for a case review and to learn more about your legal rights.
+A maritime lawyer who practices passenger injury law can represent your interests in state and federal courts.

 Next Steps